 Place du Pantheon

-The city hall of the 5th District, built on the opposite pavement by the architect Hittorf during the 19th century.
+The architect Hittorf built the city hall of the 5th District on the opposite side during the 19th century.

 Directions: 5th District